When should I ask for a credit limit increase?

 But before contacting your credit card issuer to ask how to get a credit limit increase, weigh the pros and cons.

 Lower credit utilization and increased credit score

 If you regularly use more than 30% of your available credit each month, a credit limit increase can bring you within the optimal balance-to-limit ratio.
-For example, if your credit limit is $2,000, but you usually charge $1,800 each month, you’d regularly have a 90% credit utilization, which can damage your credit score.
-However, if you raise your limit to $10,000, you’d only be using 18%, which would make a big difference to your credit score.
+For example, if your credit limit is $2,000, but you usually charge $1,800 each month on products and services, you’d regularly have a 90% credit utilization, which can damage your credit score.
+However, if you raise your limit to a total amount of $10,000, you’d only be using 18%, which would be a big boost to your credit score.

 Access to emergency funds